Residential Dining—Special Event

 - Consideration is made for food allergies and special dietary preferences.

 - Food items were presented to ensure quality and food safety.
-(Include at least one actual temperature log.)
+Explain your food safety practices, including at least one digital temperature log (REQUIRED) or example of sheet created in program

 - Production sheets are appropriate and complete for this specific event.
-(Maximum of 3 production sheets.)
+(Maximum of three production sheets.)

 - Recipes utilize local, organic, or ingredients otherwise unique to the residential dining service offerings.
-(Maximum of 6 recipes.)
+(Maximum of six recipes.)

 2. Theme Development and/or Execution (10 points)